realityforge/chef-glassfish/README.md

 - max_perm_size: The amount of perm gen memory to allocate to the domain in MiB.
 Defaults to 96.
 - max_stack_size: The amount of stack memory to allocate to the domain in KiB.
 Defaults to 128.
 - port: the port on which the HTTP service will bind.
 Defaults to 8080.
-- extra_libraries: an array of URLs for libraries that should be added to the domains classpath.
+- extra_libraries: an array of URLs of libraries that should be added to the domains classpath.
 - extra_jvm_options: an array of extra arguments to pass the JVM.
 Defaults to [].
 - env_variables: A hash of environment variables set when running the domain.
 Defaults to {}.
 - logging_properties: a hash of properties that will be merged into logging.properties.
 Use this to send logs to